Snikimonkd/bestty/README.md

 - - [x] use opengl to render window
 - - [ ] use freetype for font rendering
 - - - [x] create freetype bindings (https://github.com/c3lang/vendor/pull/45)
+- - - [v] render text with freetype (it turns out freetype is shit in terms of text rendering)
-- - - [ ] render text with freetype
+- - - [ ] write self made shader to render text properly (???)